kennethdavidbuck/ember-cli-storagekit/README.md

 * clear
 * length
 * key

-**IMPORTANT**: storagekit has been updated to _always_ return a promise.
-This has been done in order to make way for other possible async kv storage services.

 Storagekit makes no assumptions about where you would like to make the service available.
 As such you need to specify your own injections.